gerpark/ftsim/docs/source/config.rst

 The so called Project-Id is specific to each configuration, it is the primary key for all tables in the database.

-This software comes with a number of different configurations, but please feel free to create your own ones.
+FTSim comes with a number of different configurations, but please feel free to create your own ones.

 I usually do it step by step using the command line tool ``sqlite3``.